 The trial, which was conducted in heavily manured fields in Ohio, looked at the effect of adding 1 gallon per acre of Extract PBA to a grower's existing fertilizer program of 28% UAN.
 Wheat plants in the untreated plot were planted on October 24, 2016, while plants in the Extract-treated plot were planted a month later, on November 25, 2016.
 Photos were taken in April 2017.

-In the spring, wheat plants from the Extract-treated plot were much father along than plants from the untreated plot, despite being a month behind on planting.
+In the spring, wheat plants from the Extract-treated plot were much farther along than plants from the untreated plot, despite being a month behind on planting.

 This trial provides a visible demonstration of how early nutrient availability can enhance overall crop health and performance.